mads-obrien/mads-obrien.github.io/pages/about.md

 ---

 ##### I am currently... #####
-* Seeking jobs in the San Francisco Bay Area as a geospatial analyst, geoscientist, or geographer
+* Not seeking new opportunities
+* Open for coffee chats and networking calls
 * Living in Silicon Valley
 * Reading _How to Do Nothing: Resisting the Attention Economy_ by Jenny Odell
-* Trying to replicate SF's famous Venezuelan arepas from [Pica Pica](https://missionlocal.org/2021/05/pica-picas-back/){:target="_blank"}
+* Perfecting my bocce ball game

-_(last updated June 27, 2021)_
+_(last updated August 3, 2021)_

 ---
 **About this website**